Refugees in Towns

 Supporting integration of refugees and host communities

-- Supporting community leaders, aid organizations, and local governments in shaping policy, practice, and social interventions.
-RIT engages policymakers and community leaders through town visits, workshops, conferences, and participatory research that identifies needs in their communities, encourages dialogue on integration, and shares good practices and lessons learned.
+2. Second, the RIT project seeks to support community leaders, aid organizations, and local governments in shaping policy, practice, and interventions.
+We engage policymakers and community leaders through town visits, workshops, conferences, and participatory research that identifies needs in their communities, encourages dialogue on integration, and shares good practices and lessons learned.

 For more information, you are encouraged to read the latest article on the RIT project by Prof. Karen Jacobsen:

-- Program Administrator Charles Simpson provides RIT with organization and structure, drawing on previous managerial and field experience with transnational forced migration research projects in the Middle East, the Balkans, and Western Europe.
+- Program Administrator Charles Simpson draws on managerial and field experience with transnational forced migration research projects in the Middle East, the Balkans, and Western Europe.

-- RIT relies on the input of a global network of case study researchers - including refugees and practitioners - who provide localized expertise of refugee-hosting communities around the world.
-Case study researchers also give practical relevance to the project's work by serving as a link to aid organizations, refugee and host communities, and municipal governments.
+- Our case study researchers and writers include refugees and practitioners who provide our localized perspectives on refugee-hosting communities around the world.
+Case study researchers and writeres also link us to aid organizations, refugee community organizations and municipal governments.